Rising Mental Health Needs of

 Resources to help lead congregations, communities and classroom discussions on the mental health of teens and young adults.

-To help you in your work, please review the video excerpts of the intimate conversation, curated by Rev. Dr. Jill Snodgrass, Loyola University, along with brief expert reflections, discussion questions and suggested additional resources.
+To help you in your work, please review the video excerpts of the intimate conversation, curated by Rev. Dr. Jill Snodgrass, Loyola University.

 Toxic Positivity: